Latish705/intellicollab/learning/containerization/README.md

 1. Modify the API Gateway Dockerfile to use a multi-stage build
 2. Add a health check to each service in the Docker Compose file
 3. Create a production-ready Docker Compose configuration
-4. Implement a basic Kubernetes deployment for IntelliColab
+4. Implement a basic Kubernetes deployment for intellicollab
 5. Set up a CI/CD pipeline to build and publish Docker images

 ## Common Docker Commands